flybywiresim/docs/docs/pilots-corner/beginner-guide/after-landing.md

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to get a FlyByWire A320neo beginner from the runway to the designated destination gate.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
-Aviation terminology and know-how is a requirement to fly any airliner even in Microsoft Flight Simulator.
+Aviation terminology and know-how is a requirement to fly any airliner, even in Microsoft Flight Simulator.

     Further reading: [A320 Autoflight](https://www.smartcockpit.com/aircraft-ressources/A319-320-321-Autoflight.html)<br/>
-    Also you will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
+    Also, you will find many great videos on YouTube on how to fly the FlyByWire A32NX.<br/>
     Check out the FlyByWire YouTube Channel as well: [FlyByWire on YouTube](https://www.youtube.com/c/FlyByWireSimulations/playlists)

 ---